Best mountain bike pedals - the best options from XC to Enduro

 £70

 The Slim Jims are great alloy pedals.
 This latest iteration is wallet-friendly, tough as old boots with a limpet-like grip.
-They will last a long while but having an easily serviceable pedal with plenty of aftermarket replacement parts means when they do eventually feel tired you can have them running like new again.
+They will last long but having an easily serviceable pedal with plenty of aftermarket replacement parts means that when they do eventually feel tired you can have them running like new again.

-- Read the complete review of the Gusset Slim Jim CNC pedals.
+Read the complete review of the Gusset Slim Jim CNC pedals.

 PNW Components Loam